temporalio/documentation/README.md

 ### How to install the dependencies for this repo

-Make sure NodeJS is installed.
-We recommend using a version newer than [Node.js](https://nodejs.org/en/download/).
-18.0.0.
-(On a Mac, use the command `brew install node@16`)
+**Before proceeding, make sure [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable) and [NodeJS](https://nodejs.org/en/download/) are installed.
+Make sure you install the latest version of NodeJS (greater than 18.0.0).**

-Make sure you have [Yarn installed](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable).
+On a Mac, use the command `brew install node@16`.

-In the root of the repo run `yarn`.
-This installs the Docusaurus framework packages and the other packages that help generate the `build` output.
+In the root directory of the repository, run `yarn` to install the packages needed to generate the `build` output.
+This includes the Docusaurus framework.

-Change directory into `assembly` and run `yarn` there as well.
-This installs the Assembly Workflow dependencies that generates information nodes and generates the guides into `/docs` .
+Change the directory to `assembly`.
+Run `yarn` to install the Assembly Workflow dependencies needed to generate the information nodes and their resulting guides.

 ### How to follow style guidance